Taming the Clock: Be On Time!

 Listen to this article

-#Thrive Thursday: As some may have noted last week, I began a year-long method of organizing what I want to share with you, breaking it down by quarter, then by month and then by week, on top of already have daily themes that help me stay organized as to when and what I share each day.
-Last week was all about truth-telling, or integrity.
-This is huge when it comes to building relationships with your child(ren) in a way that will allow tighter household collaboration and partnership with them as they grow.
-We are in the quarter of the year I dedicated to Taming the Clock, one of my three modules that The Christian Single Mother’s Stress Management System is built on.
-April next year will be all about the importance of our word to ourselves, to God, to our kids and to others.
+Truth-telling, or integrity is huge when it comes to building relationships with your child(ren) in a way that will allow tighter household collaboration and partnership with them as they grow.
 Keeping your word is step one in managing your time wisely.
 If you have a tendency to overbook yourself because you forget who you promised what to when, this will be an issue you need to work on.
 This issue alone can lead to a lot of scrambling, stress, and believe it or not, wasted time.

-For May, we will be looking at how we manage our time around town.
 Thanks to the current crisis, most of us are not as busy out and about as we used to be.
 With many businesses on reduced hours or shut down altogether, we are home more often than we used to be.
 So this is a good time to look back on how busy we were running around town, and how we can streamline that to save ourselves both time and money while reducing stress in the process.
 This week’s theme is simply: BE ON TIME!
-I did a 10 minute video earlier on the coaching page that I’m going to put here, talking about the concept of reverse scheduling.
-This little trick has so many applications, but in this video I talk about it in relation to being on time for a group meeting of some kind.
+The concept of reverse scheduling is a little trick has so many applications, but in this video I talk about it in relation to being on time for a group meeting of some kind.

 Being chronically late, or fashionably late as some refer to it, is not beneficial to yourself, or to others around you.
 Fellow attendees may have schedules of their own after the event you are attending, and you showing up late may have the leader of the event postpone starting it, making other attendees late for their commitments after this one.
 As adults and as mothers, we are called by God to put others first ahead of ourselves.
 We teach this to our children in various ways from not butting in line to waiting our turn to giving the other sibling the larger cookie, etc. But something seems to shift when we look at our own time commitments and we take the attitude that everyone else can wait for us, we’ll get there when we get there.